 |Telephone||+7 (495) 939-16-82|

 |Fax||+7 (495) 932-88-20|

 Chemistry has been taught at Moscow University since its establishment.
 The founder of the university Mikhail Lomonosov, apart from being a scientist, a gifted poet and an artist, was one of the outstanding chemists of his time.
-It was by him that the Department of Chemistry at Moscow State University was established in 1755.
-Many generations of Russian chemists, some of them major figures in the history of science, have studied and taught at the Faculty of Chemistry since then.
+It was him to establish a Department of Chemistry at Moscow State University in 1755.
+Since then, many generations of Russian chemists have studied and taught at the Faculty of Chemistry, and some of them were the major figures in the history of science.

-The doors of the Faculty are open for talented, ambitious young people eager to work for their country and for Russian science.
+The Faculty’ doors are open for talented and ambitious young people eager to work for their country and for Russian science.